DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSelectBox/1 Configuration/customItemCreateEvent.md

 Specifies the <a href="https://en.wikipedia.org/wiki/DOM_events" target="_blank">DOM event</a> after which the custom item should be created.
 Applies only if [acceptCustomValue]({basewidgetpath}/Configuration/#acceptCustomValue) is enabled.

 ---
-The default custom item creating event is `change`, and items are created when users press the **Enter** key, or when the component loses focus.
+The default custom item creation event is `change`, and items are created when users press the **Enter** key or when the component loses focus.

 To allow users to create items only when they press the **Enter** key, pass an empty string to this property.

-The following code shows how to enable item creation on **Space** key pressed down:
+The following code shows how to enable item creation when the **Space** key is pressed:

 ---
 ##### jQuery